-As for reform, America's Army Reserve is committed to achieving the Secretary of the Army's intent of increasing both the effectiveness as well as the efficiency of the Total Army, reducing overhead, eliminating redundancies and streamlining procedures while further delegating authorities and empowering subordinate commanders wherever possible.
-As the Principal Official of this Component of the Army as well as the Commanding General, U.S. Army Reserve Command, I have directed my team to consolidate supporting staff operations, reshape headquarters and drive to an integrated Army Reserve staff that is optimized to support each independent set of responsibilities as a holistic effort.
+As for reform, America's Army Reserve is committed to achieving the Secretary of the Army's intent of increasing both the effectiveness as well as the efficiency of the Total Army.
+As the Principal Official of this Component of the Army as well as the Commanding General, U.S. Army Reserve Command, I have directed my team to consolidate supporting staff operations, reshape headquarters and drive to an integrated Army Reserve Staff that is optimized to support each independent set of responsibilities as a holistic effort.
 This rigorous analysis and scrutiny predates the publication of the Department of the Army Reform Initiative memorandum and is advancing on pace.
-Over time, this initiative will ensure that we strike the right balance between staffing headquarters, providing full-time support to units in the field, and cascading appropriate authorities "down echelon."
+Over time, this initiative will enable us to strike the right balance between staffing head-quarters, providing full time support to units in the field, and cascading appropriate authorities "down echelon".
 We will continue to assess and evaluate the size, consolidation and function of headquarters as we press into the future, and we will adjust with agility and speed.